riteshrawat-tech/Olymoics-Data-Analysis-1979-2008-Project/README.md

 •	Missing or null values

-Observation:
+# Observation:
-The dataset is well-organized, with no major missing data.

-It provides comprehensive information about all medal winners for nine consecutive Summer Olympics between 1976 and 2008.
+The dataset is well-organized, with no major missing data.It provides comprehensive information about all medal winners for nine consecutive Summer Olympics between 1976 and 2008.

- Basic Dataset Details
+# Basic Dataset Details

 Key characteristics of the dataset were determined:

 •	Years Covered: 1976, 1980, 1984, 1988, 1992, 1996, 2000, 2004, 2008